fogus/spiel/pyramidenspiel/quux/README.markdown

    previously placed.
 Likewise, a medium may only be placed if at least one large was previously placed.

- * The pyramid may be placed on any open square.
+ * The pyramid may be placed on any unoccupied cell.

  * The pyramid may also be placed on top of another pyramid of the opposite color that is of a larger size.